prashantgawali/helloprashant/TREC-2014-Track-Guidelines.md

 For example, if you make use of a Wikipedia snapshot from June 2013 (i.e., after the corpus was collected), then this is both an external and future evidence.
 But a Wikipedia snapshot from January 2013 is considered external but not future evidence.

 Note that for operational simplicity, *general* statistics obtained from the search API (e.g., term frequency, collection probabilities) will not be considered future evidence, unless you are *specifically* computing statistics over tweets that are after the query time.

-### 6. Assessment & Evaluation

-NIST assessors' work will have two phases.
-First, for a topic *t*, an assessor will evaluate pooled tweets with respect to relevance, using criteria from previous years.
-As all topics are expressed in English, non-English tweets will be judged non-relevant, even if the topic's assessor understands the language of the tweet and the tweet would be relevant in that language.
-Additionally, retweets are considered non-relevant.

-In the second phase, the assessor will go through the relevant tweets chronologically from oldest to newest and create clusters of tweets that contain substantially the same information (where substantially is defined by whatever the assessor deems relevant).

-Given these clusters of tweets, the participants’ runs are then scored.
-There are many options for an evaluation metric, and here we propose a starting point: If there are r tweet clusters for a particular topic, at rank r in the participants’ results list, how many clusters are covered?
-A run gets credit for retrieving only one tweet for each cluster.
-We can plot a tradeoff curve by then sweeping the rank cutoff position, e.g., 2r, 3r, etc. Of course, this is only one of many possible evaluation metrics, and we will solicit both community feedback and explore alternatives.

-Examples of clustered results will be made available to participants as training data during June 2014.